Vi45en/Pesidious/README.md

 1. Install all the required libraries, by installing the requirements.txt file.

-   > :information_source: This has been tested on Linux and not Windows.
+   > :heavy_exclamation_mark: This has been tested on Linux and not Windows.
 Use Caution!

     ```sh
     pip install -r requirements_rl.txt